mtdcy/MacYUV/README.md

 4. Zoom in/output the raw image.
 5. Open a raw image by drag&drop.
 6. Open multiple raw images at the same time.
+7. Convert from YUV to RGB with color matrix.
-7. More features are comming...
+8. More features are comming...

 ## Notes